exyn/FS-MFD/README.md

 <br>
 For any questions send an e-mail to gustaf.lindstroem@gmail.com.
 There will be more projects to come.<br>
 There might be a future version of this board with display (as an option maybe).
 It's designed with VR use in mind first though.
-Should you have any specific modification request send it to me and I'll see what I can do.<br>
+Should you have any specific modification request send it to us and we'll see what we can do.<br>
 If our material is used for anything please give a simple credit by linking here.
 Everything is open to use, modify etc. of course though.
 Only requirement is that the derivative works is also released open source to the public.
 <br><br>